Easy to use

 Apache Hive is an open source data warehouse and analytics package that runs on top of Hadoop.
 Hive is operated by Hive QL, a SQL-based language which allows users to structure, summarize, and query data.
 Hive QL goes beyond standard SQL, adding first-class support for map/reduce functions and complex extensible user-defined data types like JSON and Thrift.
 This capability allows processing of complex and unstructured data sources such as text documents and log files.
 Hive allows user extensions via user-defined functions written in Java.
 Amazon EMR has made numerous improvements to Hive, including direct integration with Amazon DynamoDB and Amazon S3.
 For example, with Amazon EMR you can load table partitions automatically from Amazon S3, you can write data to tables in Amazon S3 without using temporary files, and you can access resources in Amazon S3 such as scripts for custom map/reduce operations and additional libraries.
-Learn more about Hive on EMR.
+Learn what is Hive, and more about Hive on EMR.

 Apache HBase is an open source, non-relational, distributed database modeled after Google's BigTable.
 It was developed as part of Apache Software Foundation's Hadoop project and runs on top of Hadoop Distributed File System(HDFS) to provide BigTable-like capabilities for Hadoop.
 HBase provides you a fault-tolerant, efficient way of storing large quantities of sparse data using column-based compression and storage.
 In addition, HBase provides fast lookup of data because it caches data in-memory.
 HBase is optimized for sequential write operations, and it is highly efficient for batch inserts, updates, and deletes.
 HBase works seamlessly with Hadoop, sharing its file system and serving as a direct input and output to Hadoop jobs.
 HBase also integrates with Apache Hive, enabling SQL-like queries over HBase tables, joins with Hive-based tables, and support for Java Database Connectivity (JDBC).
 With EMR, you can use S3 as as a data store for HBase, enabling you to lower costs and reduce operational complexity.
 If you use HDFS as a data store, you can back up HBase to S3 and you can restore from a previously created backup.
-Learn more about HBase and EMR.
+Learn what is HBase, and more about HBase on EMR.